Second order Boltzmann-Gibbs principle for polynomial functions and applications

 \subsubsection{Diffusive systems}

 In this section we consider systems which fulfill the assumptions above and that evolve diffusively so that $a=2$.
-Recal l\eqref{martdecom_1} and note that if we add a weak asymmetry to the system given by $n^{-\gamma}$, for $\gamma\in{(1/2,1]}$ then, the last integral in the martingale decomposition reads as In this case as a consequence of the Boltzmann-Gibbs principle, we can show a crossover on the fluctuations which depends on the strength of the weak asymmetry.
+Recall \eqref{martdecom_1} and note that if we add a weak asymmetry to the system given by $n^{-\gamma}$, for $\gamma\in{(1/2,1]}$ then, the last integral in the martingale decomposition reads as In this case, as a consequence of the second order Boltzmann-Gibbs principle stated above, one can show a crossover on the fluctuations which depends on the strength of the asymmetry.

 \begin{theorem}[Crossover fluctuations] The sequence of processes $\{\mc Y^{n}_t\;;\; t \in [0,T]\}_{n \in \bb N}$ converges in distribution with respect to the Skorokhod topology of $\mc D([0,T]\;;\;\mc S'(\bb R))$, as $n\to\infty$, to